Sigfried/cheder-cal/README.md

         for database of dates or something.
 Stumbled upon: http://www.fourmilab.ch/documents/calendar/ from http://www.fourmilab.ch/.
 Calculations for seemingly every calendar in the world!
       - So what should we do?
+  - <strong><font color="red">No class next week!</font></strong>

+##### Homework
+  - Everyone: follow pythonanytwhere tutorials.
+  - JM: compare pythonanywhere to other python web platform, let SSG know which seems better
+  - Had told LS to work on algorithm, but SSG needs to think more on it first